Methylene blue: Side effects

 Methylene blue is a monoamine oxidase inhibitor (MAOI) and, if infused intravenously at doses exceeding 5 mg/kg, may result in serotonin syndrome if combined with any selective serotonin reuptake inhibitors (SSRIs) or other serotonergic drugs (e.g., duloxetine, sibutramine, venlafaxine, clomipramine, imipramine).

 It causes hemolytic anemia in carriers of the G6PD enzymatic deficiency (favism).
 The actual degree of this danger is a subject of controversy as the association was made based on very few cases.
 A 2018 meta-analysis on clinical trials against malaria in Africa, where the moderate A minus type of G6PD deficiency is prevalent, shows no association between MB and hemolysis in such patients.
 There was, however, a clinically insignificant reduction in hemoglobin.

 Pregnancy

-While use during pregnancy may harm the baby, not using it in methemoglobinemia is likely more dangerous.
+While use during pregnancy may harm the fetus, not using it in methemoglobinemia is likely more dangerous.

 Pharmacokinetics

 After intravenous administration in humans, methylene blue shows a multiphasic change in concentration, with a terminal half-life of 5.25 hours.
 The initial disappearance from blood actually reflects its movement into organs, with brain, liver, and bile all showing significantly higher concentrations than blood in rats.
 The overall area under the curve in oral (dry gelatin capsule) administration is only 6.5% of the AUC for IV administration; judging from rat studies, the significantly altered organ distribution plays a key role in this difference.

 Administration as an oral solution (500 mg in 200 mL) greatly increases the bioavailability to 72.3±23.9%.
 In this newer study, the terminal half-lives were reported as 18.5±11.8 hours for IV use and 18.3±7.2 hours for oral use.
 The t_{max} for oral use is 2.2 hours, compared to 0.5 hours for iv use.